blackyoshi21825/Tesseract/README.md

 ## Language Syntax

 ### General Rules
-- Statements end with semicolons (optional in most cases)
+- Statements end with semicolons
 - Blocks are enclosed in curly braces `{}`
 - Comments start with `#`